cwi-dis/point-cloud-color-metric/README.md

-# A color-based objective quality metric for point cloud contents
+# Hist_Y: A color-based objective quality metric for point cloud contents

 MATLAB implementation for the paper "A color-based objective quality metric for point cloud contents", by Irene Viola, Shishir Subramanyam and Pablo Cesar.